Rosalia Wines in Austria: Blaufränkisch, Rosé & DAC Explained (Terroir + Best Producers)

 Rosalia overall presentation

-“Migrated” in 2018 from a major climate zone to a wine-growing area, the Rosalia region has a long-standing tradition of wine production.
-Over 2,500 years ago, the Celts recognized the potential of this region for vine cultivation.
+Over 2,500 years ago, the Celts already recognised the potential of this region for vine cultivation.

-Currently, 297 hectares of agricultural land are dedicated to vineyards, primarily producing full-bodied and spicy red wines, as well as fruity and refined rosé wines.
+Today, 297 hectares are dedicated to vineyards, producing mostly full-bodied, spicy red wines and fruity, refined rosés.

 Terroir of Rosalia: climate and soil

-The combination of the Pannonian climate and geologically young sediments from a prehistoric sea creates favorable conditions for viticulture.
+- and geologically young sediments from a prehistoric sea

 The southwest part of the region consists of crystalline rocks, followed by progressively younger Neogene sediments from the Vienna Basin towards the northeast.
 The sequence begins with coarse blocks in a sandy and clayey binder, covered by gravelly sandy and clayey sands.

-These formations serve as the foundation for vineyards in the south and west of Mattersburg and near Draßburg.
-The lower-lying areas of Walbersdorf, Marzer Kogel, and Schattendorf are also situated on these sediments, remnants of an ancient sea where waves once crashed against the foothills of the Rosalia range 16 to 12 million years ago.
+These formations support vineyards in the south and west of Mattersburg and near Draßburg.
+Lower-lying areas such as Walbersdorf, Marzer Kogel, and Schattendorf also sit on these sediments — remnants of an ancient sea where waves crashed against the foothills of the Rosalia range 16 to 12 million years ago.

-Towards the north and northeast, there is a band of relatively newer predominantly sandy sediments, followed by even younger sandy sediments that correspond to the deposits left by the ancient Pannonian Lake.
-In these areas, the vineyards of Pöttelsdorf, Sigleß, Bad Sauerbrunn, and the northern vineyards of Antau thrive.
+Towards the north and northeast, you find a band of relatively newer predominantly sandy sediments, followed by even younger sandy sediments linked to the deposits of the ancient Pannonian Lake.
+In these areas, vineyards in Pöttelsdorf, Sigleß, Bad Sauerbrunn, and the northern vineyards of Antau thrive.

 Gravel-dominated vineyard soils are rare, except in the vicinity of Neudörfl and Baumgarten.